shful/python-rrlog/doc/sphinx.src/index.rst

 Mail to rrlog at reifenberg.de

-Or see http://www.reifenberg.de/rrlog/ or the sourceforge site `Sourceforge`
+Or see http://www.reifenberg.de/rrlog/ or the `Github`_ site

 License (MIT)